 The embrace of gender equality is even more striking.
-51 Throughout northern and western Europe, national-populist parties have "nationalized" gender equality; they have claimed it as a characteristic national value (and as a fait accompli that needs no further political attention).
+Throughout Northern and Western Europe, national-populist parties have "nationalized" gender equality; they have claimed it as a characteristic national value (and as a fait accompli that needs no further political attention).
 But the civilizational register is equally important.
 Gender equality is not claimed as a unique national value.
 It is claimed as a European value with roots in the Christian tradition, while gender inequality and oppression are represented as inherent in Islam.
-The civilizational register externalizes gender inequality, redefining it as "their" problem, not "ours"-or as "our" problem only because of "their" disruptive presence in our midst.
-52 Muslim women are represented as victims of enforced covering, forced marriages, spousal violence, polygamy, genital cutting, and honor killings, while Western women are represented as threatened by conversion as well as by sexual assault from Muslim men.
-53 complains about the "soft genocide" being carried out against the "autochthonous" populations of Europe by "their own ethnomasochist and xenophilic elites" (Faye 2016), has denounced antisemitism (Faye 2007) and highlighted the threats European Jews face from Islam (Faye 2015).
+The civilizational register externalizes gender inequality, redefining it as "their" problem, not "ours" - or as "our" problem only because of "their" disruptive presence in our midst.
+Muslim women are represented as victims of enforced covering, forced marriages, spousal violence, polygamy, genital cutting, and honour killings, while Western women are represented as threatened by conversion as well as by sexual assault from Muslim men.